Korzer420/LoreMaster/Rando_Readme.md

 This setting DOES NOT randomize Elderbug and Quirrel anymore!

 This mod does prevent killing ghost npc until their item has been obtained.
+Also npc with a limited interaction time, like Myla or Moss prophet, will not vanish until their item has been obtained.

 #### Interaction
 - If Cursed listening is active, you'll be prevented from talking to them until you find the ability.
+- If Cursed reading is active, you'll be prevented from reading Brettas and Menderbugs diary until you find the ability.
 - If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.

 ### Randomize Dream Warrior Statues